alkue-com/prompts-mcp/CONTRIBUTING.md

 Use `./dev.py` for common tasks.
 Run without arguments for list of all tasks.

-To run all the checks (sync, format, lint, mypy, test) at once:
+To run all the tasks (sync, format, lint, check, test) at once:

     ./dev.py all